laplamgor/kantai3d-poi-plugin/README.md

 ⚠️This extension may interfere with other local file proxy tools such as KCCP.

-⚠️Duo to some [limitation of electron](https://github.com/electron/electron/issues/10478), this plugin conflicts with old versions of [poi-plugin-subtitle](https://github.com/kcwikizh/poi-plugin-subtitle).
+⚠️Due to some [limitation of electron](https://github.com/electron/electron/issues/10478), this plugin conflicts with old versions of [poi-plugin-subtitle](https://github.com/kcwikizh/poi-plugin-subtitle).
 Please update the subtitle plugin to 1.3.1 or newer.

 ⚠️If you encounter any weird behavior, immediately stop using the extension and report the issue to me.